ibexa/rector/js/README.md

 **Default**: copied from `INPUT`

 Used to point where files should be saved.
+If it's not provided or is same as INPUT, it will overwrite files on execution.

 ### RUN_ESLINT
 **Required**: no